What Is Silverside Called in the USA? A Guide to Silverside Beef

 The Primal Cut That Silverside Comes From

 When asking, “What is silverside called in the USA?” it’s important to remember that American butchery focuses on its location in the round.
 This helps people recognize it as a lean cut, ideal for specific recipes like slow cooking.
+In the USA, silverside is often referred to as bottom round.
+This cut is particularly prized for its lean quality and versatility, making it a popular choice for slow-cooked dishes, such as pot roasts, corned beef, and braised meals.
+The minimal fat content makes it perfect for absorbing flavors while still delivering a tender, flavorful result after hours of cooking.

 Why Silverside is Unique Among Beef Cuts